 It’s the cutest little market and the produce is SO fresh.
 Anytime I can find a head of romaine lettuce and the bottom stalk is crisp white… you know it’s going to be a good day.

-Gazing at all the fruit, I decided right then I needed to make a fruit salad and they had so many options for the best fruit salad recipe.
+Gazing at all the fruit, I decided right then I needed to make a mixed fruit salad and they had so many options for the best fresh fruit salad recipe.

 - bananas – which I forgot to add to my fruit salad